 How can I stop a payday lender from electronically taking money out of my bank or credit union account?

-There are three things to consider when faced with this problem.
-First, do you think the transfer from your account is unauthorized (that is, you did not give permission or the lender is going beyond what you initially gave permission for)?
 Second, do you want to stop one or more payments out of a series you actually did authorize?
 Third, do you want to completely revoke (cancel) your authorization?

 If you think that your payday lender is withdrawing more money from your checking account than you authorized, you should tell your bank or credit union that you are having trouble with “unauthorized transfers.”
 If anyone takes money out of your account without authorization, federal law requires the bank or credit union to take steps to stop that problem after you give them proper notice.